RonKaminsky/ObfuscationPlayground/README.md

 ## Tips

-The "URIError: malformed URI sequence" error means that you are trying to display, as a string, binary data which is not really a binary-encoded string --- choose a more appropriate output format.
+Trying to display, as a string, binary data which is not really a binary-encoded string will cause the output textbox background color to change to a shade of red, to signal that you should choose a more appropriate output format.

 The only supplied plugin which takes parameters is "obfus-2" ("Obfuscation 2" in the dropdown menu).
 It takes one parameter at index 0, which is expanded using a non-cryptographic PRNG to 12 bytes which are used as a key for a Vigenère cipher.